 - 3 large eggs plus 1 large egg yolk, well beaten

 - 3/4 cup grated Parmigiano-Reggiano, combined with 1/4 cup grated pecorino Romano

 - Freshly ground black pepper

 - 1. Grab your largest skillet and place it over medium heat.
 Pour the olive oil into the skillet and wait until the oil ripples.
-Toss in the pancetta and cook, stirring often, until crisp.
-Slide the skillet off the heat and just let it sit on the stove for a few minutes.
+Toss in the guanciale (or pancetta or bacon, if using) and cook, stirring often, until crisp.
+Slide the skillet off the heat.

 - 2. Meanwhile, bring 6 quarts of water to a boil in a large pot.
 Toss in the salt and the spaghetti and boil, stirring to keep the strands from sticking to one another, until al dente.
 Carefully scoop out 3/4 cup of the pasta cooking water and reserve it.
 Then drain the spaghetti in a colander, shaking it to release any excess liquid.